-The Quantum Innovation Lab is a collaborative, three day event between industry partners and academics.
-The goal is to take broad, enigmatic and imprecise questions related to the interests of the industry partners in quantum technology, and to refine them into clear and concise problems that can form the basis for future collaborative research.
+The Quantum Innovation Lab is a collaborative event between industry partners and academics.
+The goal is to focus on the interests of industrial partners to discuss large problems and how they may be approached using quantum technologies, and to explore ideas that may form the basis for future collaborative research.

 What is Quantum technology?